 A crisis for the purposes of this response plan is an event involving a student that threatens the well-being of one or more individuals or the university community as a whole.
-A crisis may include personal crises and behavioral issues involving individual students or groups.
+A crisis may include personal crises and/or behavioral issues involving individual students or groups of students.
 The SCT focus is to respond to student needs, attempting to avoid student injury and/or disruption to the integrity of the learning environment.
 Specific examples may include, but are not limited to: suicide attempts; death of a student; sexual assaults; physical assaults or other acts of violence; transport to hospital related to alcohol, drugs, eating disorders or serious injury; activities or events that may have an impact on the campus community and any personal tragedy or significant event that might impact a student’s ability to stay in school.

 The functions of the Student Care Team are to: